 If that doesn’t work, feel free to try the social media links at the top of just about every page on this site.
 Isaac is most active on Twitter.

 In 2016, Isaac adapted “Diggum”, one of his short stories, to screenplay format.
-That screenplay has been recognized by all of the following:
+That screenplay has won awards from all of the following:

 - WINNER: Best Violence, 2017 Chemical Film Festival